pip-services/pip-services-docs/content/en/python/components/config/iconfig_reader.md

 linkTitle: "IConfigReader"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Interface for configuration readers that retrieve configuration from various sources and make it available for other components.
+    Interface for configuration readers that retrieve a configuration from various sources and make it available for other components.

 ---